Andy Whing: Coaching and managerial career

 On 18 September 2017, Whing was announced as the new head coach of Kidderminster Harriers' under-23 team.

 In September 2019, Whing joined National League North club Hereford and was re-united with former manager Russell Slade.

 Whing was appointed as manager of Southern League Premier Division Central club Banbury United on 12 May 2020, with his former Oxford United teammate James Constable as his assistant.
 Whing led Banbury to the Southern League Premier Division Central Title during the 2021–22 season, promotion being secured on 2 April 2022 with four matches remaining, the club earning promotion to the National League for the first time in their history, to be playing in either the North or South division.
 Following survival in their first season in the National League North, he resigned from his role in May 2023.

 On 28 June 2023, Whing was appointed head coach of National League club Solihull Moors.
 Having ended August top of the league, he was awarded the National League Manager of the Month award.

 On 20 January 2025, Whing was appointed head coach of League Two club Barrow on a two-and-a-half year deal.
+On 10 December 2025, after almost 11 months in charge, Whing was sacked by Barrow with the club 18th in League Two.

+Whing was appointed manager of National League club Brackley Town on 17 February 2026.